oracle/crossplane-provider-oci/docs/migration_quickstart.md

 - If you are changing the family provider's metadata name while migrating, you must **delete and re-create the ProviderConfig**.
 - Always **verify naming conventions** before migration.
 - **Test in a non-production environment** before making changes in production.

+## Backup and Rollback Guidance

+### Backup Before Migration:
+A backup is strongly recommended before starting migration.
+Before making any changes:

+- **Export** all Crossplane and Kubernetes provider manifests (Providers, ProviderConfigs, Secrets, ManagedResources, etc.).
+  For example:, `kubectl get provider,pkg,providerconfig,secret,managed -A -o yaml > crossplane-backup.yaml` This command saves all relevant resources to a YAML file, which you can later use to restore your environment if needed.
+- Back up relevant **secrets** (such as credentials referenced in ProviderConfig).
+- Record current versions and metadata names for all providers.
+- If possible, **back up** the underlying **managed resources** or ensure you have a **recovery plan** in place.
+- Consider using additional backup tools or scripts specific to your organization.

+Taking these steps will help ensure you can recover or restore your environment to its pre-migration state if needed.

+### Rollback Considerations:
+A rollback may be possible by reapplying previous provider images and restoring configuration manifests with the original metadata names, following similar migration steps as detailed below.
+However, rollback is not guaranteed to be seamless, as resource states may have changed or drifted.
+Always test rollback procedures in a non-production environment.
+For critical workloads, consider engaging your cloud or operations team before making changes.

 ### Approaches to Avoid